-During 2020/21 South Downs Education Trust continued to raise money for local and national charities despite the school being in lock down from December 2020 to March 2021 followed by severe socialisation restrictions within school.
-The Trust still managed to raise over £20,000 for over 8 different charities during the year.
+During 2021/22 South Downs Education Trust continued to fundraise for local and national charities.
+The Trust managed to raise over £4k for 7 different charities during the year.

 The Student Charity Representative Group works alongside the lead teacher for Community and Charity events.
 Students determine a programme of events for each academic year which include: